moleium/DankMemer-Farmer/README.md

 ## Installation & Usage
 Do those steps after installing Node.js and required packages.
-- Download the latest release from [here](https://github.com/MoleTheDev/DankMemer-Farmer/releases)
-- Extract the zip file to a folder and open it
+- Clone the repo using `git clone`
 - Open `config.json` with any text editor and add your token
 - Run command `node src/index.js` inside the DankMemer-Farmer folder in CMD
 - Open Discord and type `farm` in any channel to start the bot